Well Water Testing Rebate

 Property owners with private domestic wells are responsible for the quality of their drinking water supply.
 By regularly testing your water, you can ensure your well water is safe to consume and that it is not a conduit for contamination to the shared groundwater supply.

-This incentive program rebates 50 per cent off (up to $250) well water quality tests to applicants that meet the eligibility requirements.
+This incentive program rebates 50 percent off (up to a maximum rebate of $350) well water quality tests to applicants that meet the eligibility requirements.

 Documents

-This rebate program is available to all residential property owners with a private domestic well in the Regional District of Nanaimo (RDN), including electoral areas A, B, C, E, F, G, H, and member municipalities Nanaimo, Lantzville, Parksville, Qualicum Beach.
+This rebate program is available to all residential property owners with a private domestic well in the Regional District of Nanaimo (RDN), including Electoral Areas A, B, C, E, F, G and H and member municipalities City of Nanaimo, District of Lantzville, City of Parksville and Town of Qualicum Beach.

-• The well water test must include Total Coliform and Escherichia coli (E. coli), pH, Total Dissolved Solids (TDS), Hardness, Nitrate, Nitrite, Sulphate, Fluoride, Chloride, and 30 element metals scan.
+• Well water tests must include both chemical and bacterial analysis, at a minimum the analysis must include the following: Total Coliforms and Escherichia coli (E. coli), pH, Total Dissolved Solids (TDS), Hardness, Nitrate, Nitrite, Sulphate, Fluoride, Chloride, and an elemental metals scan.

-• RDN-issued voucher must be submitted to the lab with your well water sample.
+• RDN issued identification number must be submitted to the lab with the well water sample (see Rebate process).

 How the rebate works

-Complete the rebate pre-approval application form and send it electronically to watermonitoring [at] rdn.bc.ca (watermonitoring[at]rdn[dot]bc[dot]ca), or by mail or in person to Drinking Water & Watershed Protection, Regional District of Nanaimo, 6300 Hammond Bay Road, Nanaimo, B.C., V9T 6N2.
+Complete and submit a pre-approval application for with wellhead photo(s) to watermonitoring [at] rdn.bc.ca (watermonitoring[at]rdn[dot]bc[dot]ca) or mail / drop off to Drinking Water & Watershed Protection, Regional District of Nanaimo, 6300 Hammond Bay Road, Nanaimo, BC, V9T 6N2.

 Step 2: Prepare